FA2021-K1/ScienceLabWebservice/README.md

 ## Deployment pipeline

 With every change in the develop branch, the whole system is automatically built and deployed to the Amazon EC2 instance.
-It is reachable through the previously mentioned URLs.

 ## Observability